-The range parameter is required to identify the portion of the file EDITOR is to search for the character string /oldtext/.
+The range parameter identifies the portion of the file EDITOR searches for the character string oldtext.
 It can have any of the formats valid for the range parameter of the DELETE, SAVE, or LIST commands.

-Once the character string identified by /oldtext/ is found, the characters are replaced with the string identified by /newtext/.
-Text strings need not be the same length:
+Once the character string identified by oldtext is found, the characters are replaced with the string identified by newtext.
+Text strings need not be the same length: oldtext may be 1 to 20 characters and newtext may be 0 to 20 characters.

-'''

-/oldtext/ may be 1-20 characters

-'''

-/newtext/ may be 0-20 characters

-To correct line 130 only in figure 4-11, specify the bad characters and the replacement characters:
+To correct line 130 only in the previous example, specify the old characters and the new characters.